compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonDynamicSkinsPlugin.md

 ## Limitations
 * Once a car skin is changed, CSP color changing stops working for that car.
-* Currently, only texture changes are implemented, `ext_config.ini` is not applied.
 * Skin .dds filenames are case sensitive and **must** match the case of the texture slot!
   For example, if a texture slot is called `Metal_Detail.dds` and a skin applies a texture named `metal_detail.dds`, the texture will not be reset properly after the next skin change.